Emulating multiple IoT devices

 publish_cron_expression

 : Schedule for sending messages to an MQTT topic as a cron expression.
-By default, messages send every minute.
+By default, messages are sent every minute.

 You can leave the remaining files unchanged.